LfieLike/selfindexingkv/README.md

 ### Reproduce Experiments

 After compiling all kernels, you can run the following command to reproduce our **LongBench** experimental results.
-Note that the quantization pipeline is implemented in a mock mode to simulate the behavior without actual bit-level encoding.

 16+1bits:
 ```